What is Flood Maps (NI)?

 All fluvial hazard mapping is based on river modeling with the appropriate downstream and upstream boundary condition.

-In urban areas Rivers Agency culvert and open watercourse network has been modelled and integrated with the main river models.
+In urban areas DfI Rivers culvert and open watercourse network has been modelled and integrated with the main river models.
 The mapping outputs from the culvert modelling are based on the assumption that inlet grilles are clear and the culverts are unobstructed and free flowing.

 Coastal hazard map